-Pacifica's shuttle service: 805-896-1887 (Primary) or 805-896-1888 (Secondary)
+Pacifica's shuttle service: (805) 896-1887 (Primary) or (805) 896-1888 (Secondary)

-- Pacifica Shuttle Service runs Monday-Sunday 7am-11pm with last pick-up at 10:30pm. - For students who attend program sessions on the Lambert and Ladera campuses, the shuttle runs to and from the Best Western Carpinteria Inn, the Chase Bank in Carpinteria (where the Santa Barbara Airbus stops), and the Carpinteria Amtrak station on the day preceding, during, and the day following any track session.
+- Pacifica Shuttle Service hours are Monday-Sunday 7am-10:30pm with first pick-up at 7:20am and last pick up at 10:00pm. - For students who attend program sessions on the Lambert and Ladera campuses, the shuttle runs to and from the Best Western Carpinteria Inn or other local lodging location, the Chase Bank in Carpinteria (where the Santa Barbara Airbus stops), and the Carpinteria Amtrak station on the day preceding, during, and the day following any track session.
 Students must call the shuttle number to request a ride to or from the shuttle stop locations; shuttles do not run continuously between the stops. - Child seats are not provided or allowed in the shuttle vans.
 Students traveling to and from campus with an infant/child must provide their own transportation.
-Prior arrangements for parking on the Lambert campus must be made with the Lambert receptionist. - Shuttle service between campuses is provided for prospective students at designated times during Introduction Days.
+Prior arrangements for parking on the Lambert campus must be made with the Lambert receptionist. - Shuttle service between campuses is provided for prospective students at designated times during Introduction Days. - The use of shuttles for personal purposes, other than between the Best Western Hotel and the Lambert campus, outside of either academic sessions, scheduled meetings with staff/faculty, or use of Pacifica resources (library, bookstore) for academic purposes, is not permitted - Other than what is listed above, shuttle service is not provided to the Ladera Campus.

-- The use of shuttles for personal purposes, other than between the Best Western Hotel and the Lambert campus, outside of either academic sessions, scheduled meetings with staff/faculty, or use of Pacifica resources (library, bookstore) for academic purposes, is not permitted - Other than what is listed above, shuttle service is not provided to the Ladera Campus. - Any special request for shuttle service outside of the normal operating hours or destinations should be made in advance by emailing Shuttles@pacifica.edu.
+• Any special request for shuttle service outside of the normal operating hours or destinations should be made in advance by emailing Shuttles@pacifica.edu.

-Lambert Students
+Lambert Students -

-- The shuttle runs regularly between the Best Western Carpinteria Inn and the Lambert campus on the mornings and evenings of scheduled classes. - Outside of the continuously running morning and evening shuttle, you may call to request a shuttle ride anytime throughout the day during the operating hours.
+- The shuttle runs regularly between the Best Western Carpinteria Inn and/or local lodging location and the Lambert campus on the mornings and evenings of scheduled classes.
+Shuttles will run continuously from 30 minutes prior to the first scheduled event of the day (typically breakfast) until 5 minutes after the scheduled start time of the final class for that day. - Outside of the continuously running morning and evening shuttle, you may call to request a shuttle ride anytime throughout the day during the operating hours.